Datu: Hereditary succession

 The office of datu was normally passed on through heredity, and even in cases where it was not passed on through direct descent, only a fellow member of the aristocratic class could ascend to the position.
 In large settlements where several datus and their barangays lived in close proximity, paramount datus were chosen by datus from amongst themselves more democratically, but even this position as most senior among datus was often passed on through heredity.

 In Sucesos de las Islas Filipinas, Antonio de Morga noted this succession through heredity:

 Material affluence

 Since the culture of the pre-colonial societies in the Visayas, northern Mindanao, and Luzon were largely influenced by Hindu and Buddhist cultures, the datus who ruled these principalities (such as Butuan Calinan, Ranau Gandamatu, Maguindanao Polangi, Cebu, Bohol, Panay, Mindoro and Manila) also shared many customs of royalties and nobles in Southeast Asian territories, especially in the way they used to dress and adorn themselves with gold and silk.
 The measure of the prince's possession of gold and slaves was proportionate to his greatness and nobility.
-The first Westerners, who came to the archipelago, observed that there was hardly any "Indian" who did not possess chains and other articles of gold.
+The first Western travellers, who came to the archipelago, observed that there was hardly any "Indian" who did not possess chains and other articles of gold.